tasmota/docs/docs/Scripting-Language.md

 - HTML statements are displayed in the sensor section of the main page
 - HTML statements preceded with a `@` are displayed at the top of the page
 - USER IO elements are displayed at the top of the page
+for next loops are supported to repeat HTML code (precede with % char)
+%for var from to inc
+%next
+script subroutines may be called sub=name of subroutine, like normal subroutines
+%=#sub
+in this subroutine a web line may be sent by wcs (see below) thus allowing dynamic HTML pages

 A web user interface may be generated containing any of the following elements:
 **Button:**